 Things to do in Shanghai

-Shanghai is the most populous cities in the world with a population of about 24.18 million as of 2017.
+Shanghai is one of the most populous cities in the world with a population of about 26.32 million as of 2019.

 The city has been dubbed the “showpiece” of the ever-growing economy of mainland China and is most famous for its impressive Lujiazui skyline, historic buildings such as the City God Temple, and its epic museums.